 Fully vaccinated people should continue to wear masks in public, socially distance from others, avoid large gatherings, get tested for COVID-19 if they develop symptoms, and follow guidance issued by their employer, the CDC, and the State to ensure everyone’s safety.

-There are currently two COVID-19 vaccines authorized for emergency use in the United States.
+There are currently three COVID-19 vaccines authorized for emergency use in the United States.
 Pfizer-BioNTech recipients will receive the doses 21 days apart.
 Moderna recipients will receive the doses 28 days apart.
+The Johnson and Johnson vaccine requires only one dose.
 Generally, vaccine providers will schedule the second dose appointment during the first dose administration.
 At our County-led PODs (points of dispensing), the second dose appointment is determined by the Ulster County Department of Health.
 The appointment should not be rescheduled except under limited circumstances (such as if the patient is mandated to quarantine).
 It is optimal to receive the first dose of vaccination when you can also be available for a second dose appointment.

 While one dose of the COVID-19 vaccine does begin the body’s immune response in fighting the virus, while awaiting the second dose of vaccine, you should continue to use all the tools available to stop the spread of COVID-19.
 Continue to wear a mask, wash your hands often, and social distance (stand at least 6 feet away from other people) to help lower your chance of being exposed to the virus or spreading it to others.

 COVID-19 vaccines are now widely available to Ulster County residents, age 12 and older, at state and county public vaccination clinics, pharmacies, doctor’s offices, and other locations throughout the community.